-The following is our response to the management letter dated August 28, 2014, and each response is numbered consistently with the numbers assigned in the management letter:
+The following is our response to the management letter dated August 26, 2015.
+The response is numbered consistently with the numbers assigned in the management letter:

-2014-1 Lack of dual signatures on certain checks.
+2015-1 Lack of dual signatures on certain checks.

-For fiscal year ended June 30, 2014, we had a sudden departure of 2 of the 3 members of the board which left us with only one bank account signer.
-We are actively searching for additional board members to bring the count up to 5 to 7 board members and alleviate this issue in the future.
+For fiscal year ended June 30, 2015, we only had 3 board members with two bank account signers.
+There were times when it was difficult to coordinate dual signatures as one bank account signer is constantly traveling.
+We are actively searching for additional board members in order to bring the count to 5 board members and alleviate this issue in the future.